shaunak14k/Wordle-Java/README.md

-4. NOTES :
+4. NOTES and Bugs:
 There could be some improvements done : Backspace functionality is missing in the simulated keyboard.
-Unnecessary message is shown sometimes if enter key is pressed through simulated keyboard.
+If a letter is perfectly matched it is typed again in a wrong location (and it is not repeated again in the word) then it still shows in yellow color.